misho-dimitrov/shiftability-lab/content/authors/Luke/_index.md

   - Current Team Members
 ---

-I joined King’s College London in 2014 to work on the Brain Imaging in Babies study, where I gained experience in fetal, neonatal and infant scanning.
+I am a Lecturer in Biomarker Analysis, and I use EEG and eye tracking data to discover new biomarkers in neurodevelopmental and psychiatric conditions.
+I collaborate on a number of studies including AIMS-2-TRIALS, BASIS, BRIGHT and dHCP.